Options Bar

 Add Menu

-Use this menu to add Sources, Bus, or Speakers to the Preset.
+Use this menu to add Sources, Bus or Speakers to the current Preset.

 Add Source

-Choose the Source Family and Source Type to create.
+Select the Source Family and the Source Type to be created.
 Most of the time, you will be using Mono virtual sources.

-You can choose to add custom, or surround layouts of sources.
+You can choose to add custom or surround source layouts.

-When you add a Source, you cann choose amongst three Types : Virtual Source, Ambisonics Source, Direct to Master.
+When you add a Source, you can choose amongst three Types : Virtual Source, Ambisonics Source, Direct to Master.

 You can then choose the Source's Format.